Best Buy price target lowered to $95 from $107 at Truist

-Truist lowered the firm’s price target on Best Buy (BBY) to $95 from $107 and keeps a Hold rating on the shares after the company reported Q3 sales and comps that were modestly below the firm’s forecasts and noted that while November sales to-date have been solid, the company is bracing for a sharp slowdown between Thanksgiving and Christmas and expects flat to modestly negative comps for Q4.
-Despite “intrigue over a potential upgrade cycle,” natural demand trends have yet to really inflect even after 12 quarters of negative comps, the analyst added.
+Truist lowered the firm’s price target on Best Buy (BBY) to $95 from $107 and keeps a Hold rating on the shares.
+Best Buy’s Q3 sales and EPS were modestly below the firm’s estimates, but margins were solid, and patterns suggest that consumers continue to seek “value” during events with deeper lulls in between, the analyst tells investors in a research note.
+While there have been some “green shoots” like positive mid single digit comps in laptops and tablets, and AI could provide an incremental lever, natural demand trends have yet to really inflect even after 12 quarters of negative comps, Truist says.

 Don't Miss our Black Friday Offers: